kohi9noor/Namaste-React/Chap 04 - Talk is CHeap, Show me the code/Theory/Session 4 Theory.md

 <li key={2}>3</li>
 ```
 ## Q: Can we use `Index as keys` in React?
 A: Yes, we can use the `index as keys`, but it is not considered as a good practice to use them bacause if the order of items may change.
 This can negatively impact performance and may cause issues with component state.
-Keys are taken from each objecr which is being renderd. there might be a possiblity that if we modify the incoming data react may render them in unsual order.
+Keys are taken from each object which is being renderd. there might be a possiblity that if we modify the incoming data react may render them in unsual order.

 ## Q: What is `props in React`?
 Ways to.